 Meredith was born and raised in Hillsborough, NC and grew up attending Beth El Synagogue in Durham.
 After many years away from the area, which she spent attending college, teaching elementary school, and learning to farm, she is so happy to be back home, putting down roots near family and old friends.
 Just before moving back, Meredith spent 3 years living at Isabella Freedman Jewish Retreat Center in Connecticut, and working with amazing Jewish farmers at the Adamah farm.
 She is excited to be back and building her Jewish community here in North Carolina, and finding ways to stand up for justice alongside her fellow Jews.

 Frank is a civil rights lawyer and mediator active in social justice issues since the 1960s.
 He is a member of the steering committee of Carolina Jews for Justice West and former chair of the Social Action Committee at Congregation Beth Israel in Asheville, NC.

 Terry is a Southern Jewish country girl raised on a chicken farm near Danville, Virginia.
 After college in NYC, she was a welfare worker and community organizer in the South Bronx and Bedford Stuyvesant.
 Terry worked in government and nonprofits for over 40 years directing programs in community development, crime victim services, and community technology; she is currently retired.
 Most recently she was a consultant in the strategic use of the Internet for under-served communities and nonprofit organizations.
 She co-chaired the social action committee at Beth Meyer Synagogue in Raleigh.

-Judy Leavitt, Board Member
+Jack Holtzman, Board Member

-Joshua Orol, Board Member
+Dove Kent, Board Member